GVR Report cover Intraoperative Imaging Market Size, Share & Trends Report

 Intraoperative Imaging Market Size & Trends

-Intraoperative imaging is getting popular as a critical tool for more precise and effective surgeries, which improves patient outcomes while also enhancing workflows and efficiencies for healthcare personnel in and out of the operating room.
+Intraoperative imaging has become increasingly popular as an efficient tool in performing more accurate and effective surgeries.
+This approach not only leads to better patient outcomes but also enhances workflows and efficiencies for healthcare personnel both inside and outside the operating room.
 Intraoperative imaging technologies, such as iUltrasound, C-arm, and iMRI, have greatly extended surgical possibilities.
 The ability to see bones and soft tissue with extreme precision has transformed the surgical care of a variety of disorders, including neurology, orthopedics, cardiology, vascular, and neurology.
 The constant advances in intraoperative imaging technologies, such as 3D technology and real-time imaging, are expected to boost market expansion.
-For instance, in March 2021, the FDA granted GE Healthcare clearance for OEC 3D, a surgical imaging system capable of both 3D and 2D imaging.
-By providing precise volumetric images, OEC 3D aims to set a benchmark for intraoperative 3D imaging for spine and orthopedic surgeries.
+For instance, in March 2021, GE Healthcare received clearance from the FDA for OEC 3D, which is a surgical imaging system that can perform both 3D and 2D imaging.
+The OEC 3D aims to establish a new standard for intraoperative 3D imaging for spine and orthopedic surgeries by providing accurate volumetric images.

-An increase in the adoption of minimally invasive surgeries, which is highly dependent on the imaging chain, as the medical team must rely on indirect visualization of the surgical field during the entire procedure, is expected to promote market growth.
-However, constraints such as the high cost of intraoperative imaging systems and an increase in demand for refurbished imaging systems may hinder the market expansion throughout the projected period.
+The rising adoption of minimally invasive surgeries that rely heavily on imaging procedures for indirect visualization of the surgical field during the entire procedure is expected to drive market growth.
+However, market expansion may face obstacles such as the high cost of intraoperative imaging systems and an increasing demand for refurbished imaging systems during the forecast period.

 Product Insights

-The iMRI segment is expected to grow at a lucrative rate during the forecast period.
-The iMRI system's high-quality images allow for greater precision in difficult surgeries and provide real-time images, greatly reducing the chances of inaccuracy and the absence of ionizing radiation.
+The iMRI segment is expected to grow at the fastest rate of 7.4% CAGR over the forecast period.
+The iMRI system's provides high-quality images allowing for greater precision in difficult surgeries and provides real-time images, minimizing the chances of inaccuracy and the absence of ionizing radiation.
 These have aided the development of iMRI as a crucial tool for surgeries.
-The iMRI is commonly used in neurological surgeries since intraoperative scans allow neurosurgeons to assess anatomical and pathological structures, overcome inaccuracies caused by brain displacement, and update neuronavigational data.
-Other than brain surgeries, iMRI is also used for surgical oncology, radiation oncology, and ophthalmology.
+The iMRI is commonly used in neurological surgeries since intraoperative scans allow neurosurgeons to assess anatomical and pathological structures, reduce inaccuracies caused by brain displacement, and update neuronavigational data.
+In addition to brain surgeries, iMRI is also utilized in various medical fields such as surgical oncology, radiation oncology, and ophthalmology.

 Application Insights

-Based on application, the intraoperative imaging market is segmented into, neurosurgery, orthopedic, ENT surgery, oncology, trauma surgery, cardiovascular, and others.
-The neurosurgery segment accounted for the largest revenue share of around 31% in 2021.
+The neurosurgery in application segment accounted for the largest revenue share of about 30.8% in 2024.
 As a result of the increasing burden of neurological disorders, including epilepsy, stroke, Parkinson's disease, migraine, brain tumors, multiple sclerosis, Alzheimer's disease, and other dementias.
+For instance, according to a report published by WHO in February 2023, epilepsy is a prevalent neurological condition, affecting around 50 million people across the globe.
 Intraoperative imaging results are life-changing, allowing neurosurgeons to operate with better precision and accuracy, minimizing the need for additional procedures, and preventing patients from contracting an infection while transferring in and out of the operating room.

-The hospital segment dominated the market and accounted for the largest revenue share of 77.9% in 2022 and is expected to continue its dominance during the forecast period.
-This can be attributed to the increase in the adoption of technologically advanced intraoperative imaging systems in hospitals for better patient outcomes.
-For instance, in April 2019, Xuanwu Hospital Neurosurgery Department China, performed the first intracranial resection case using a 3.0T high field intraoperative MRI system, indicating that the Xuanwu Hospital neurosurgery department has entered a new era of precision neurosurgery.
+The hospital segment dominated the market and accounted for the largest revenue share of 39.1% in 2024 and is expected to continue its dominance during the forecast period.
+This can be attributed to the increase in adoption of technologically advanced intraoperative imaging systems in hospitals for better patient outcomes.
+For instance, in July 2022, the Helena Theurer Pavilion at Hackensack Meridian Hackensack University Medical Center has installed an intraoperative magnetic resonance imaging (MRI) system, thereby becoming the first hospital in New Jersey to acquire this system.
+The addition of this innovative technology is expected to enhance the surgical care provided by the hospital to patients who are suffering from brain tumors.

 Regional Insights